moogster11/CV/projectmantoolkit.md

 During the discovery phase you’ll need a team with the skills to:
 <div class="callout callout--info">- research and understand the user need for your proposed service
-- be aware of other services that exist and their development plans
+<br>- be aware of other services that exist and their development plans
-- start planning what your initial prototypes will explore</div>
+<br>- start planning what your initial prototypes will explore</div>

 **Alpha**